 Finally, having what’s known as a personal umbrella policy can help sooth some of the anxiety of household employees.
 Like the name implies, umbrella policies offer additional coverage above what is typically in a homeowner’s or auto policy.
-While personal umbrella policies are not uniform from one insurance company to another, they’re worth looking into for the additional coverage for you and your employees.
+While personal umbrella policies are not uniform from one insurance company to another, they’re worth looking into.

 Families that hire household help should be aware of the implications of having someone working for them in their home.
-Having a Trusted Choice Independent Agent to help you understand these issues could be just the spoonful of sugar you need to help the medicine go down.
+Having a Trusted Choice Independent Agent to help you understand these issues is key.